makersacademy/chitter-challenge/README.md

 Database Approach:
 -----
 Users' id is primary key, not nullable, unique
-Users' name is not nullable, not unique
+Users' username is not nullable, unique
-Users' email is not nullable unique

-Comments' id is primary key, not nullable, unique Comments' message is not nullable, not unique Comments' user_id is foreign key to users, not nullable, not unique
+Peeps' id is primary key, not nullable, unique
+Peeps' message is not nullable
+Peeps' time is not nullable
+Peeps' username is foreign key to users

 Notes on functionality: